ArticleJune 1, 2020 · 3 min read time

 In addition to helping with public transportation in general, the app helps to reach important sustainability targets for the Region Stockholm.

 The section for Development and Digitalization within Trafikförvaltningen was founded in 2018, with the aim to build and maintain digital services in-house with the help of people who are experienced in agile ways of working.
 Nitor is one of the companies in the multisourcing environment that consists of several agile teams.
 The app development team consists of a Product Owner, Scrum Master, iOS and Android Tech Leads, UX Lead, and several developers, designers and testers.

 Nitor has previously been deeply involved in developing a similar kind of app for the Helsinki region, so this was a project in which we could offer our expertise and passion.

 “This was a chance to make an impact on society.
 The app has some 900 000 users and the fact that it helps people to choose public transportation over driving means a lot.
-I’m proud of the accessible customer experience the renewed app provides”, says the team’s UX Lead Björn Heselius, who also has been part of building Nitor's business in Sweden since we first opened our Stockholm office in 2017.
+I’m proud of the accessible customer experience the renewed app provides”, says the ticketing team’s Product Owner, and former UX Lead of the app, Björn Heselius, who also has been part of building Nitor's business in Sweden since we first opened our Stockholm office in 2017.

 Agile development team gathered continuous feedback from passengers

 With the renewed SL app, Region Stockholm wanted to work in an agile way to create a product that was inherently user friendly.
 The SL app has two core functions: find a trip and buy tickets for public transportation.
 These simplistic functions are enhanced by simple navigation that assists both people living in Stockholm and people visiting who are less familiar with the city.

 The team worked in an agile way and feedback was gathered continuously.
 The main goal was to simplify the user experience of the app and make the ticket purchase section adjust to the different needs of the customers.